proshunsuke/tab-position-options-fork/docs/original-extension/specification.md

 - Popups open as separate windows
 - No URL-specific rules are applied

+## Special Behaviors and Edge Cases

+### Pinned Tab Handling

+- Pinned tabs always appear before regular tabs in Chrome
+- When "Always first" is selected, new tabs are placed after pinned tabs
+- Tab sorting operations (Alt+T, Alt+U) unpin all tabs before sorting

+### Browser Startup and Installation Behavior

+- Extension opens the options page automatically on first installation
+- Extension initializes with a 600ms delay after window load event
+- Tab and window states are cached for performance optimization
+- Settings are loaded from Chrome Storage Sync API on startup
+- Falls back to local storage if sync quota is exceeded
+- Attempts to migrate old storage format to new chunked format if needed

+### Redirect Handling

+- Extension tracks original URLs before redirects occur
+- Server redirects are detected via `server_redirect` transition qualifier
+- URL matching rules apply to the original URL, not the redirected URL
+- Redirect tracking information is cleaned up when tabs are closed

+### Tab Movement and Timing

+- Tab activation events have a 1ms delay before processing
+- Tab closing events use a 180ms debounce window for race condition prevention
+- Tab on Activate movement has a 260ms delay after activation
+- Window object is refreshed after tab operations to maintain accuracy

 ## Limitations and Notes

-1. **Loading Page** feature appears to be partially implemented in the UI but may not be fully functional
+1. **Loading Page** feature is implemented and works with navigation events but has limited UI exposure
 2. **Tab on Activate** feature moves tabs when they are focused, which can be disorienting
-3. URL pattern matching is basic string matching, not regex or glob patterns
+3. URL pattern matching uses partial string matching and regular expressions internally
-4. Settings sync may fail if too many URL rules are configured due to Chrome sync quota limits
+4. Settings sync may fail if too many URL rules are configured due to Chrome Storage Sync API quota (102,400 bytes total, 8,192 bytes per item)
 5. The extension requires the "tabs" permission to function
 6. Keyboard shortcuts are global and may conflict with other extensions or applications
+7. The extension does not persist tab activation history across browser restarts
+8. Tab IDs and parent-child relationships are lost when browser restarts